 Either multiple activities or the commission of a felony elevates a case from typical manslaughter to gross vehicular manslaughter.

 There are a few key pieces of evidence a prosecutor must present for a vehicular manslaughter case to yield a conviction:

 As soon as you learn of an investigation, you may want to contact our Riverside vehicular manslaughter lawyers.
 Whether you believe you are responsible for negligent activities or not, a defense attorney can take a closer look into the case and help you see a more complete picture.
 Vehicular manslaughter cases are often not as straightforward as they first appear.
 In some cases, attorneys have discovered vehicle malfunctioning or other outside explanations responsible for the accident and subsequent death.

 Do not wait until you are facing charges for vehicular manslaughter.
-The sooner an attorney can start working on your case, the better the chances will be for securing a dismissal or reduction.
+The sooner a criminal defense attorney can start working on your case, the better the chances will be for securing a dismissal or reduction.

 In any accident, it is imperative that you stay at the scene until law enforcement officials release you.
 If you are uninjured, try to help any individuals who are and contact emergency services.
 Take pictures of the scene and try to write down the circumstances as soon as you can.
 If there is a potentially elevating factor in the case, such as DUI, do not take a breathalyzer on the scene.
 As soon as you are accused of manslaughter, contact an attorney to learn more about your options to fight the charges.

 The Law Offices of Graham Donath, APC, in Riverside is ready to help you secure the best possible outcome after being investigated for or charged with vehicular manslaughter.
 Our team of Riverside vehicular manslaughter attorneys has the experience and aggressive defense tactics needed to earn successful outcomes on behalf of our clients.
 Contact our office today to learn more.